sjtoussaint/sjtoussaint.github.io/_pages/research.md

   display: none;
 }

-/* Keep the spacing consistent for the sections */ .section {
+/* Consistent spacing for each section */
+.section {
   margin-bottom: 30px;
 }